 Microsoft Surface Hub

-Microsoft's digital whiteboard is more like a powerful computer, which differs greatly from the approach of Google's Jamboard.
+Microsoft's digital whiteboard is more like a powerful computer, which differs greatly from the lightweight approach of Google's Jamboard.
 The Microsoft Surface Hub is a beast in both size and in raw power but be warned: it is pricey.

 The Microsoft Surface Hub comes in two sizes, 55 inches (like the Jamboard) or a massive 84-inch model.
 Both models are pretty much the same in features and specs, only differing in screen resolution, weight and CPU (the 55-inch version runs Intel HD, while 84-inch whiteboard runs NVIDIA Quadro).